Prepare for a Pharmacy Technician Career

 If you want to learn how to become a pharmacy technician, here is a simple outline of what it takes:

 - Find a top pharmacy tech program.
 Nowadays you can study online or in a classroom.
-Review our list of pharmacy technician schools.

 - Take the pharmacy technician certification exam.
 Exams are given in virtually every state.
 The Pharmacy Technician Certification Board (PTCB) and the National Healthcareer Association (NHA) administer certification exams.
 Which one should you choose?
 Start by reviewing each exam’s prerequisites.
 You may be required to have work experience or formal education in order to take the test.
 It’s also a good idea to check with your state board or local employers to see which certification is accepted.

 - Interview for pharmacy tech jobs.
 Decide what is most important to you: salary, benefits, hours, location.

 - Keep your certification current.
 After becoming a certified pharmacy tech, you must complete 20 hours of continuing education every two years.
 Employers will usually cover the cost of your continuing education.

 - Once you’ve worked as a pharmacy technician for some time, it can be beneficial to earn certifications in specialized areas such as compounding, chemotherapy and sterile products (IV).
 Your additional knowledge and credentials may open doors to better job opportunities or promotions.

 Pharmacy Technician Personality Traits and Skills

 Becoming a pharmacy technician is a great starting point if you’re considering a career as a pharmacist.
 It’s also a fast way to enter the field as education requirements are minimal.
 Learn what personality traits and skills are necessary to work as a pharmacy technician.

 - Time management skills